 Big Beach Clean

-After a break in 2020, the Big Beach Clean is back: register now to receive a clean-up kit!
+The Big Beach Clean is back: register now to receive a clean-up kit!

 The Big Beach Clean is Clean Coasts’ annual call to action to remove litter from Irish beach at the end of the bathing season.
 During the Big Beach Clean, Clean Coasts volunteers are asked to carry out marine litter surveys to quantify the amount and types of litter on Irish beaches.
 These surveys are aimed at heightening awareness about the issue of marine litter and serve as an indicator of the magnitude of the problem.